LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 Analysis of AI's answer:

 - ChatGPT tried the ASCII 2 decode to get the password.
-We tried verify the answer:
+- We tried to verify the answer:
 - ![](../img/testCases/reverse_engineering/result2.png)
 - The answer is not correct.